top of page

 info@hertimetherapy.com

-Call: (303) 900-8225
+Call/Text: (303) 900-8225

 Administrative Office: Based in Denver, Colorado

 We provide online counseling services for women via a synchronous video-based telehealth platform to clients in their home, car, office, or wherever works best for them!
-Our teletherapy model allows us to provide psychotherapy services to clients across the state of Colorado, which brings quality mental health services to those limited by accessibility issues or who live in rural areas where in person care may be limited.
+Our teletherapy model enables us to deliver psychotherapy services to clients across Colorado, Georgia, and Texas, providing quality mental health care to those limited by accessibility issues or living in rural areas with limited in-person care options.

 Notice of Privacy Practices